What is a Mullerian or uterine anomaly?

 In many cases a uterine anomaly causes no problems and in fact may remain undetected until menstruation begins or pregnancy is attempted.
 If a uterine anomaly such as bicornuate uterus results in a rudimentary uterine horn with no outlet, menstrual outflow will be obstructed.
 This can result in pain and/or a mass similar to endometriosis that gets worse during periods.
 If untreated, blood collects in the uterus and may become infected.
 A uterine anomaly may also be associated with dyspareunia and reproductive problems.
 These include: Infertility, ectopic pregnancy, recurrent miscarriage, premature delivery, intrauterine fetal growth restriction, abnormal fetal presentation – breech and transverse lies.

 The incidence of reproductive complications depends on the particular type of anomaly.
-A septate uterus is the anomaly most commonly associated with recurrent spontaneous abortion
+A septate uterus is the anomaly most commonly associated with recurrent spontaneous abortion.

-Procedures used to diagnose uterine anomalies include:
+What are the procedures used to diagnose uterine anomalies?

 - Pelvic exam